-The Company evaluated subsequent events and transactions that occurred after August 31, 2019, the balance sheet date up to September 13, 2019, the date the audited financial statements were available to be issued.
-The Company also evaluated subsequent events and transactions that occurred after August 31, 2019, the balance sheet date, up to October 25, 2019, the date the unaudited interim financial statements were available to be issued.
-Based upon these reviews, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 13, 2019, the date that the financial statements were issued.
+Based upon this review, the Company did not identify any other subsequent events that would have required adjustment or disclosure in the financial statements.